 The iShares Core S&P 500 ETF is a typical index ETF, in this case a large-cap fund.

 ETFs trade like stocks.
 Their prices fluctuate throughout the day.
 You’ll pay your broker a commission every time you trade an ETF.
 Like stock, ETFs don't have dollar minimums, you can buy just one share if you like.

 Like mutual funds, ETFs are less risky than stock.
 The chances of your ETF investment going to zero are low.
 But that doesn’t mean you can’t lose money.
 And like any investment in the stock market ETFs carry inherent risk and prices fluctuate.

 Since they are passively managed investments, ETFs usually have lower fees than mutual funds.
 Companies like Vanguard offer a variety of ETFs with very low expense ratios.

 For beginning investors, getting started can be overwhelming.
 There’s a lot to learn.
-But understanding the different types of vehicles for investing in the stock markets is crucial to long-term investment success.
+But understanding the difference between stocks, ETFs, and mutual funds for investing in the stock markets is crucial to long-term investment success.
 And if you are willing to put in the time and effort, than you can quickly accumulate the knowledge you need.